Flow Agentic Accounting

 Finance teams making these adjustments at close are usually working through some combination of the following:

-• Due-to and due-from balances: intercompany receivables and payables that net to zero at the consolidated level but need to be cleared line by line
+• Due-to and due-from balances: Intercompany receivables and payables that net to zero at the consolidated level but need to be cleared line by line.

-• Shared service allocations: costs distributed across entities that need to be reclassified before consolidation
+• Shared service allocations: Costs distributed across entities that need to be reclassified before consolidation.

-• Ownership-related entries: minority interest adjustments if you're consolidating partially owned subsidiaries
+• Ownership-related entries: Minority interest adjustments if you're consolidating partially owned subsidiaries.

 Manual consolidation in Google Sheets or Excel